-The film is the shocking true story of the investigation and trial of Dr Kermit Gosnell - his 30 year killing spree and the political and media establishment that tried to cover it up.
-Who can the investigators really trust when a routine drugs investigation uncovers a scandal that goes all the way to the top?
+The film is the shocking true story of the investigation and trial of Dr. Kermit Gosnell - his 30 year killing spree and the political and media establishment that tried to cover it up.
+Originally investigated for illegal prescription drug sales, a raid by DEA, FBI & local law enforcement revealed crimes they could not have expected within the clinic.

 Gosnell: The Trial of America's Biggest Serial Killer was one of the most successfully crowdfunded films in history.
 It was an amazing experience for us.